What Does it Take to Be a Manufacturing Production Technician?

 Things a Manufacturing Production Technician Should Know How to Do

-These are the skills Manufacturing Production Technicians say are the most useful in their careers:
+When polled, Manufacturing Production Technicians say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.